clarkevansteenderen/KG_watchlist_parallel/README.md

 ## 👓 Code layout

-* The ``KG_run.R`` and ``divide_data.R`` files are the main scripts that are run from the console.
+* The ``KG_run.R`` is where the analysis is set in motion
+* The ``get_synonyms.R`` script reads in the ``WATCHLIST_INPUT_FILE.txt`` file, sets all the required user parameters, filters the data accordingly, and finds all the synonyms on GBIF for each target species.
+This then creates a much larger input dataset.
-* ``divide_data.R`` reads in the ``WATCHLIST_INPUT_FILE.txt`` file and sets all the required user parameters, divides the invasive species list into 48 subsets, and allocates each data subset to a different RUN folder.
+* ``get_synonyms.R`` calls the ``divide_data.R`` script, which divides the invasive species list into n subsets, and allocates each data subset to a different RUN folder.
 Each RUN folder also gets its own ``INPUT.csv`` folder, specifying the path to the data subset, GBIF credentials to enable downloading, and other parameters specified in the ``WATCHLIST_INPUT_FILE.txt`` as edited by the user.
 * ``KG_run_setup.R`` is called by ``KG_run.R``, and loads up the necessary libraries, reads in the input parameter file (``INPUT.csv``), creates output folders, and sets up the dataframes required for the analysis
-* ``combine_output.R`` is also called by ``KG_run.R``, and combines the output from all 48 parallel runs back into one CSV file, and combines all the log files into one
+* ``combine_output.R`` combines the output from all n parallel runs back into one CSV file, and combines all the log files into one

 💡The only file that the user needs to change is ``WATCHLIST_INPUT_FILE.txt``.
-If specific changes need to be made to the filtering of the invasive species list before it is divided into 48 subsets (e.g. more than one taxonomic kingdom, such as Plantae AND Animalia), then edits can be made in the ``divide_data.R`` file.
+If specific changes need to be made to the filtering of the invasive species list before it is divided into n subsets (e.g. more than one taxonomic kingdom, such as Plantae AND Animalia), then edits can be made in the ``get_synonyms.R`` file.

 ## Troubleshooting